singerdmx/flutter-quill/README.md

 ## Configuration

-The `QuillToolbar` class lets you customise which formating options are available.
-To prevent the image uploading widget from appearing, set `uploadFileCallback` to null.
+The `QuillToolbar` class lets you customise which formatting options are available.
+To prevent the image uploading widget from appearing, set `onImageTapCallBack` to null.

 ## Web